bxparks/AceRoutine/README.md

 ## Installation

-The latest stable release will eventually be available in the Arduino IDE Library Manager.
+The latest stable release is available in the Arduino IDE Library Manager.
 Search for "AceRoutine".
 Click Install.
-(Unfortunately, it is not there yet.)

 The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceRoutine), checking out the